How do we find an enthalpy change we cannot measure directly?

 What this dot point is asking

-You must use Hess's law with enthalpy cycles and standard enthalpies, and estimate enthalpy changes from average bond enthalpies.
+TASC expects you to use Hess's law with energy cycles and standard enthalpies of formation, and to estimate enthalpy changes from average bond enthalpies.

 Hess's law